sohit-agarwal/Wexflow/README.md

 ![Docker](https://aelassas.github.io/wexflow/images/small_h-trans.png)

-You can deploy Wexflow using Docker containers on Windows, macOS, and Linux distributions.
+You can deploy Wexflow using Docker containers on Windows, Linux and macOS distributions.
 [Here](https://github.com/aelassas/Wexflow/wiki/Docker) is the documentation for creating and building Docker images.

 ## Why Wexflow?